jadonhansen/cloud-1/README.md

             Check 'HTTPS redirect'.
          - In frontend setup: Set protocol as HTTP.
 Set your IP Address as the static address you are using for the HTTPS Loadbalancer.
             Port must be 80 (same as HTTPS Loadbalancer).

+### NOTE:
+I bought and used a domain for this project, so when creating the SSL certificate that is where I entered in my domain name.
+If you are using a domain name then access your WordPress admin and set your 'WordPress Address' AND your 'Site Address' to your domain name, such as "https://www.jadonhansen.co.za".
+If you are not using a domain name then set your 'WordPress Address' AND your 'Site Address' to your HTTPS loadbalancer IP address.